Meerut: Climate

-Meerut is the largest city in NCR after Delhi also known as sports city of India.
-Meerut lies between the plains of the Ganges and those of the Yamuna.
-In area Meerut district covers 2,522 km2 (974 sq mi), which is larger than Delhi (Delhi covers an area of 1,484 km2 [573 sq mi]).
-However, Meerut's population is three times less than that of Delhi (Current population of Meerut is 3,443,689).
+Meerut has been ranked 25th best "National Clean Air City" (under Category 1 >10 lakh population cities) in India according to 'Swachh Vayu Survekshan 2024 Results.

 Administration

-General Administration
+General administration

-Meerut division which consists of six districts, and is headed by the Divisional Commissioner of Meerut, who is an IAS officer of high seniority, the Commissioner is the head of local government institutions (including Municipal Corporations) in the division, is in charge of infrastructural development in his division.
+The Meerut division consists of six districts, and is headed by the Divisional Commissioner of Meerut, who is a senior IAS officer.
+The Commissioner is the head of local government institutions (including Municipal Corporations) in the division, and is in charge of infrastructural development in their division.
 The District Magistrate of Meerut reports to the Divisional Commissioner.
-The current Commissioner is Surendra Singh.
+The current Commissioner is Selva Kumari J.

-Meerut district administration is headed by the District Magistrate of Meerut, who is an IAS officer.
+The Meerut district administration is headed by the District Magistrate of Meerut, who is an IAS officer.
 The DM is in charge of property records and revenue collection for the central government and oversees the elections held in the city.
 The district is subdivided into three tehsils, namely Meerut, Mawana and Sardhana, each headed by a Sub-Divisional Magistrate.
 The tehsils are further divided into 12 blocks.
-The current District Magistrate of Meerut is Depak Meena.
+The current District Magistrate of Meerut is Dr. Vijay Kumar Singh.

-Police Administration
+Police administration

-Meerut district comes under Meerut police zone and Meerut police range of Uttar Pradesh Police.
-Meerut zone is headed by an IPS officer in the rank of Additional Director General of Police (ADG), whereas Meerut range is headed by an IPS officer in the rank of Inspector General of Police (IG).
-The Current ADG, Meerut Zone is Rajeev Sabharwal, whereas the current IG, Meerut Range is Praveen Kumar.
+The Meerut district comes under the Meerut police zone and the Meerut police range of Uttar Pradesh Police.
+The Meerut zone is headed by an IPS officer of the rank of Additional Director General of Police (ADG), whereas the Meerut range is headed by an IPS officer of the rank of Inspector General of Police (IG).
+Currently, Rajeev Sabharwal is the ADG of the Meerut Zone and Praveen Kumar is the current IG of the Meerut range.

-District Police of Meerut is headed by the Senior Superintendent of Police (SSP) who is an IPS officer.
+The District Police of Meerut is headed by the Senior Superintendent of Police (SSP) who is an IPS officer.
 He is assisted by four Superintendents of Police (SP)/Additional Superintendent of Police (Addl.
 SP) (City, Rural Area, Traffic and Crime).
-The Meerut district is divided into numerous police circles, each headed by a Circle Officer in the rank of Deputy Superintendent of Police.
-SP (Traffic) and SP (Crime) are assisted by one Circle Officer in the rank of Deputy Superintendent of Police each.
+The Meerut district is divided into numerous police circles, each headed by a Circle Officer of the rank of Deputy Superintendent of Police.
+SP (Traffic) and SP (Crime) are assisted by one Circle Officer of the rank of Deputy Superintendent of Police.
 The current SSP is Rohit Singh Sajwan.

-Infrastructure and Civic Administration
+Infrastructure and civic administration

 The development of infrastructure in the city is overseen by the Meerut Development Authority (MDA), which comes under the Housing Department of Uttar Pradesh government.
 The Divisional Commissioner of Meerut acts as the ex-officio Chairman of MDA, whereas a vice-chairman, a government-appointed IAS officer, looks after the daily matters of the authority.
 The current vice-chairman of Meerut Development Authority is Sita Ram Yadav.

-The city is administered by Meerut Municipal Corporation, which is responsible for performing civic administrative functions administered by Municipal Commissioner (PCS Officer) whereas Mayor is ceremonial head of the corporation.
-The current Municipal Commissioner of Meerut Municipal Corporation is Manoj Kumar Chauhan.
+The city is administered by Meerut Municipal Corporation, which is responsible for performing civic administrative functions administered by the Municipal Commissioner (PCS Officer) whereas the Mayor is the ceremonial head of the corporation.
+The current Municipal Commissioner of Meerut Municipal Corporation is Manoj Kumar Singh.